tidepool-org/development/cmd/README.md

 docker pull tidepool/tpctl
 ```

-Alternativeluy, you may build your own local Docker image from the source by cloning theTidepool `development` repo and running the `build.sh` script:
+Alternatively, you may build your own local Docker image from the source by cloning theTidepool `development` repo and running the `build.sh` script:
 ```bash
 git clone git@github.com:tidepool-org/development
 cd development/cmd